requests-cache/requests-cache/docs/user_guide/troubleshooting.md

 Details that will help your issue get resolved:
 * A complete example to reproduce the issue
 * Tracebacks and logging output
-* Any other details about what you want to do and how you want it to work
+* Any other details about what you want to accomplish and how you want requests-cache to behave